FactomProject/factom-docs/cli/includes/_run ff.md

 For Mac and Windows, use the cd command with Terminal to browse to the location of your FF installation.
 On Linux, you will be able to run commands without having to browse the to install location.
 </aside>

 This step is required before you run factomd, factom-walletd, and factom-cli.
-The three applications are required to run the Factom Foundation Wallet.
+The three applications are required to run the Factom Federation software.

 In a new Terminal window, run